-The Trust is a unit investment trust designated Smart Trust, Tax Free Income Trust (2011 Series L).
-The Sponsor is Hennion & Walsh, Inc. The Trust consists of a fixed, diversified portfolio of publicly traded common stock of closed-end investment companies whose portfolios consist primarily of municipal bonds.
-The Trust seeks to provide income which is generally exempt from regular federal income tax.
-The possibility of capital growth is a secondary objective.
-The Sponsor cannot assure that the Trust will achieve these objectives.
+The Trust is a unit investment trust designated Smart Trust, Tax-Advantaged Growth & Income Trust, Series 3.
+The Sponsor is Hennion & Walsh, Inc. The Trust seeks to provide investors with the possibility of a high level of total after-tax return, with an emphasis on income that is exempt from regular federal income tax or that qualifies for federal income taxation at long-term capital gains rates while also offering the potential for capital appreciation.
+The Trust seeks to achieve its objective by investing in a diversified portfolio of publicly traded common stock of companies and of closed-end investment companies.
+The Sponsor cannot assure that the Trust will achieve this objective.
 The minimum purchase is generally 100 Units for individual purchasers and for purchases by certain custodial accounts or Individual Retirement Accounts, self-employed retirement plans, pension funds and other tax-deferred retirement plans (may vary by selling firm).